giantswarm/docs/src/content/ui-api/management-api/credentials/index.md

 In order to manage workload clusters in your cloud provider accounts/subscriptions, the Giant Swarm controllers require some configuration so they are able to act on your behalf.

 In this article we explain how to provide this configuration via the Management API.

-**Note:** This article covers AWS only initially.
-An update for Azure is planned.

 ## Terminology